 Cinnamon rolls are one of life’s simple pleasures—well, they’re simple unless you’re making them yourself, in which case they’re a pleasure, but not exactly simple.
-These Pumpkin Cinnamon Rolls take all that ooey-gooey goodness you love, add pumpkin and cozy spices, and it does it all with crescent roll dough.
+These Pumpkin Cinnamon Rolls take all that ooey-gooey goodness you love, add pumpkin and cozy spices, and do it all with crescent roll dough.

 No cinnamon roll dough means no yeast, no kneading, and no rising.
-These Pumpkin Cinnamon Rolls are done lickety-split!
+As a result, these Pumpkin Cinnamon Rolls are done lickety-split!

 Whether it’s for our Crescent Roll Breakfast Casserole, Easy Apple Dumplings, or Taco Ring, crescent roll dough is one of our favorite kitchen shortcuts.
 It bakes up golden brown and puffy, and you can turn it into just about anything.
 Like magic!